fbecart/zinoma/README.md

 ## Acknowledgements

-This project started as a fork of https://github.com/Stovoy/buildy.
+This project started as a fork of [Steve Mostovoy's buildy](https://github.com/Stovoy/buildy).

 ## License